saylesss88/nix-book/src/nix/whonix_kvm.md

 Instead of the `user` account, a separate `sysmaint` (system maintenance) account is used for administrative tasks that require root privileges, such as updates and package installations.

+- Change all user passwords and disable auto-login

 After you get your system updated and upgraded, you'll want to reboot the Workstation and start it in the first Persistent mode available rather than the